 James still writes occasional opinion pieces for the Australian Financial Review, providing commentary on cyber security matters, and is one of the most experienced facilitators of security executive discussions in the region.

-As Country Manager for New Zealand, Nadia is integral to the ongoing mission of CISO Lens: to support the resilience of the region through enabling better cyber security governance.
+Nadia Yousef is the Country Manager, New Zealand, for CISO Lens.
+Nadia is integral to our ongoing mission: to support the resilience of the region through enabling better cyber security governance and information sharing.

 Nadia coordinates community collaboration, facilitates executive roundtables, conducts interviews, and gathers information from across the CISO Lens community, as well as helping to direct the CISO Lens research agenda.

-Before joining CISO Lens at the start of 2022, Nadia was the Manager for Incident Response at CERT NZ, where she ran a team of technical specialists that supported New Zealanders - individuals and organisations through any cyber security issue they were experiencing.
+Before joining CISO Lens in 2022, Nadia was the Manager for Incident Response at CERT NZ, where she ran a team of technical specialists that supported New Zealanders - individuals and organisations through any cyber security issue they were experiencing.

 As an authorised spokesperson for CERT NZ, Nadia frequently spoke to media about current issues and provided pragmatic advice to the public.
 Nadia also regularly briefed Ministers on current online issues, and regularly represented CERT NZ domestically and internationally.